TRI Data Quality

 - What resources does EPA provide to help facilities report correct TRI data?

-- What data quality checks are used to verify the validity of TRI reports after they are received by EPA?
+- What data quality checks are used to verify the validity of TRI reporting forms after they are received by EPA?

-- Are potential data quality issues discussed with the facility that submitted the TRI report?
+- Are potential data quality issues discussed with the facility that submitted the TRI reporting form?

 - Does EPA have the statutory authority to ensure compliance with the TRI reporting requirements?